|

 (also

-used to mean fungi)
+mean fungi)

 Horno